fin-cli/handbook/commands/config/get.md

-# wp config get
+# fin config get

-Gets the value of a specific constant or variable defined in wp-config.php file.
+Gets the value of a specific constant or variable defined in fin-config.php file.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 ### OPTIONS

 &lt;name&gt;
-: Name of the wp-config.php constant or variable.
+: Name of the fin-config.php constant or variable.

 [\--type=&lt;type&gt;]
 : Type of config value to retrieve.
 Defaults to 'all'.